Edward Ferrars

-His personality, while it lacks the flash of Marianne Dashwood's romantic interest Willoughby, indicates more fortitude.
-Despite the good common sense that links him to Elinor, he is able to attach himself to other people and form bonds of friendship and love with ease.
-He exemplifies great loyalty when he sacrifices his potential happiness with Elinor to honour a promise he made to another girl when he was younger.
-He and Marianne's future husband Colonel Brandon are both models of great character under unimpressive exteriors.
-This simplicity makes them rather less three-dimensional than Pride and Prejudices Fitzwilliam Darcy and Emmas Mr. Knightley.
+His personality lacks the charm of Marianne Dashwood’s initial love interest, John Willoughby, but indicates more personal strength.
+He exemplifies great loyalty when he sacrifices his potential happiness with Elinor to honor the engagement he made to another woman, Lucy Steele, when he was younger.
+He is a model of an honorable character under an unimpressive exterior.
+However, he is still often seen as less complex than Pride and Prejudices Fitzwilliam Darcy or Emmas Mr. Knightley.